levinemi/BikeShareWeather/README.md

 - Data.zip - Bike Share 2017 data Q1 to Q4
 - Data -1.zip - Bike Share 2018 data Q1 & Q2
 - Data -2.zip - Bike Share 2018 data Q3 & Q4
+- climatedaily.csv - Weather stats for the city of Toronto

 ***Code Files***
 There is 1 Rmd code file for this project.
 Once the data files are downloaded to your working directory and the working